 In the table below you will see all the search queries and pages for which your site ranks, sorted by the quality of performance.
-Other dimensions you have access to are: countries, devices, search appearance, and dates.
+In other dimensions, you have access to our countries, devices, search appearance, and dates.

 This way, you can see all the metrics that we talked about, but now in more detail.

 If you sort the data by clicks and impressions you will get what you are looking for.
 However, if you sort by CTR or position you will notice that queries that have very few clicks will also be displayed.
 In most cases, we do not need to see such information because it is not relevant.